05 Jun Automated Shuttle Pilot Project

 UDOT and the Utah Transit Authority (UTA) partnered to bring the Automated Shuttle Pilot to Utah.
 The Automated Shuttle Pilot was Utah’s first fully automated vehicle (AV), which means it does not have a driver, steering wheel, pedals, or other features usually associated with traditional vehicles.
 The project was deployed in April 2019 and continued through September 2020.

 The Automated Shuttle, which holds up to 12 passengers, operates up to 15 miles per hour and is an all-electric vehicle.
-It follows a predetermined route, but reacts to other vehicles, pedestrians and other objects in real time.
-A shuttle host is always on board to turn the vehicle on and off and to monitor operations.
+It is programmed to follow a predetermined route, but reacts to other vehicles, pedestrians and other objects in real time.
+In the Utah deployment, a shuttle host was always on board to turn the vehicle on and off and to monitor operations.
 The shuttle has an automated ramp to assist those with mobility challenges in boarding the vehicle.

 The shuttle operates with Level 4 driving automation, meaning the vehicle is capable of performing all driving tasks within specific conditions (such as only in daytime or along a specific route) with no expectation that a human driver will be asked to intervene.
 The vehicle was leased from EasyMile, one of several companies that provide low-speed, automated shuttles.